thosgood/this-weeks-finds/markdown/201-250/week250.md

 remains unchanged after you apply a symmetry.

 Well, *almost* nothing to say!
-The logicians in the crowd will note that you can say "T": the tautologously true statement.
-You can also say "F": the tautologously false statement.
+The logicians in the crowd will note that you can say "$T$": the tautologously true statement.
+You can also say "$F$": the tautologously false statement.
 But, these aren't terribly interesting.

 Next, suppose you have a friend also floating through space.
 Now there